daohu527/cyber_record/docs/index.rst

 cyber_record
 ========================================
-Cyber record file offline parse tool.
+**cyber_record** is a cyber record file offline parse tool.
 You can use `cyber_record` to read messages from record file, or write messages to the record file.

 .. toctree::